Easy one pot chicken lettuce wraps recipe

 Easy one pot dinner!
 Instant pot, crock pot, or stove top chicken lettuce wraps.

 - 1 lb.
-Protein of choice: Diced chicken shrimp, ground beef or pork, firm tofu, Seitan, chicken flavored soy crumbles, etc.
+Protein of choice: ground chicken you may subsitute shrimp, ground beef or pork, firm tofu, Seitan, chicken flavored soy crumbles, etc.

 - 2 Tbsp.
 Cooking oil of choice

 - 1/4 Cup Shredded carrots